JaceDeane/pokeRGBplus/TO DO.md

 - Add the Link Receptionist into `jumpstd` events section

-- Update DVs, attributes, encounter music, etc. for Giovanni & other re-implemented R/B trainers
+- Update attributes, encounter music, etc. for re-implemented R/B trainers

+- Hide Cerulean Cave from wild Area location showings in the Pokédex

 - Determine proper party lineups for Giovanni's (and the other important trainers') battles; Should Yellow version be prioritised?

-- Hide Cerulean Cave from wild Area location showings in the Pokédex

 - The Route 4 and Route 10 PokéCenters do NOT use a FlyData flag -- Confirmed